ivillicana/whiskey_organizer/README.md

-# Whsikey Organizer
+# Whiskey Organizer
-A Sinatra based CRUD application that helps users organize their personal whiskey collections
+A Sinatra based CRUD application that helps users organize their personal whiskey collections.

 ## Install Instructions
-Download or clone files in repository, run 'bundle' to include necessary ruby gems.
-Run 'rake db:migrate', then use 'shotgun' to use a local server.
-Seeded information for database can be included by running 'rake db:seed'.
+Download or clone files from repository, run `bundle` to include necessary ruby gems.
+Run `rake db:migrate`, then use `shotgun` to use a local server.
+Seeded information for database can be included by running `rake db:seed`.

 ## Contributing